-Leadership is not confined to holding leadership positions.
-You can learn just as much by learning from leaders as you do practicing leadership yourself.
-When we define leadership as a relational process, we signify that it involves an understanding of how people individually or groups relate and work with other individuals and groups.
+Leadership is not confined to holding positions.
+You can learn just as much from observing and working with leaders as you do from practicing leadership yourself.
+When we define leadership as a relational process, we signify that it involves an understanding of how individuals or groups relate and work with others.
 It's centered on relationships.
-And by seeing it as a process, we recognize that it is ongoing as goals, tasks, and relationships always change.
+By considering it a process, we recognize that it is ongoing, as goals, tasks, and relationships always change.

 Some Related Books, Resources and Theories Expand